Skip to main content

 What you will build

-This guide is the LangChain-specific version of the same architecture documented in the LangChain integration page.
-If you have already built a LangChain agent and want to wire payments without rewriting it, you are in the right place.
-The total integration is roughly 30 lines of code.
+This is the LangChain-specific version of the architecture on the LangChain integration page.
+If you already have an agent and just want it to pay, you are in the right place.
+The core is about fifteen lines.

 Prerequisites

-• A working LangChain agent in TypeScript or Python (any executor: AgentExecutor, create_tool_calling_agent, LangGraph, etc.).
+• A working LangChain agent in TypeScript (any executor: AgentExecutor, createToolCallingAgent, LangGraph).

-• A Blockchain0x account with one agent profile created.
-The add-payments-to-agent guide covers this in five minutes.
+• A Blockchain0x account with one agent created.
+The add-payments-to-agent guide walks through that in five minutes.

-• An API key (use sk_test_ for this walkthrough; switch to sk_live_ when you ship).
+• An API key.
+Use a sk_test_ key for this walkthrough and switch to sk_live_ when you ship.

 BASH